mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

    script to block until the notebook exits.
 When the master job script exits singularity does the housecleaning to kill all the running containers on multiple nodes running in the background.
--  The instances of the containe for the `db` and `frontend` role launch are similar to the scheduler example above but with different SINGULARITYENV inputs.
+-  The instances of the container for the `db` and `frontend` role launch are similar to the scheduler example above but with different SINGULARITYENV inputs.
 The `worker` launching is different, however, and is the topic of the next section.